transcendental-software/csc-435-fall-2024-pa3/README.md

 ```
 ./build/file-retrieval-engine 4
 > index ../datasets/dataset1
-Completed indexing 134321105 bytes of data
+Completed indexing 134321105 bytes of data with 4 worker threads
 Completed indexing in 5.386 seconds
 > search at
 Search completed in 0.4 seconds